Campus Improvement Plan

 Strategy's Expected Result/Impact: Teacher efficacy will increase student achievement in content areas.

-Staff Responsible for Monitoring: Administrators, Instructional team, teachers
+Staff Responsible for Monitoring: Teachers, instructional team, administrators

 Title I: